 The Coast Guard frequently uses helicopters to intercept potential air threats and perform rescues at sea.
 They may also use other aircraft for various missions.
 Helicopters and other aircraft were often built with parts containing asbestos before the material was linked to deadly diseases.

 Helicopter engines, brakes, and rotary wings used with asbestos-based materials to keep them working longer.
 When Coast Guard mechanics would repair or replace these parts, they put themselves in direct risk of asbestos exposure.

 Much like the Navy ships, Coast Guard vessels once contained a huge assortment of asbestos products.
-Asbestos was present almost everywhere in these ships, including personnel quarters, wall insulation, engine and boiler rooms, and in much of their equipment.
+Asbestos was present almost everywhere in these ships, including personnel quarters, mess hall, wall insulation, engine rooms, boiler rooms, and in much of their equipment.